Spirit of Endeavour - Trip Information

 Possible Trips

-1. Going south towards Kildwick which is a little more sheltered in windy conditions.
+- Going south towards Kildwick which is a little more sheltered in windy conditions.
 This trip passes by the bluebell wood which is a sea of colour in April/May each year.
+There are 2 cafes at Kildwick which are close to the canal.
+One provides very simple sandwich type food and the other offers Paninis and a range of Specials costing around £11.00.
+They are not open every day.
+If interested have a word with us as we try to stay up to date.

-4. A split trip is possible where passengers change over at Kildwick.
+- A split trip is possible where passengers change over at the hospital or at Kildwick.
 This can be useful when there is a need to accommodate more than 12 passengers.
 Up to 24 people can take part in this way.
 Often groups who take this approach take the other half of the group into Skipton to look around the shops.

 Wildlife, particularly birds, are everywhere on the canal.
 Click here to see examples.